pousse-cafe/pousse-cafe-spring/README.md

 Spring beans.
 For instance, you can use Spring's `@Autowired` annotation to inject one of your Pousse-Café repositories into a Spring REST controller (i.e. a bean annotated with `@RestController`).

+It also enables the injection of Spring beans in some Pousse-Café components:
+- Services,
+- Repositories,
+- Data Accesses,
+- Factories,
+- `TransactionRunner`,
+- `MessageSendingPolicy`.

+Note that injecting Spring Beans in Domain components is not recommended as you might mix up non-domain and domain logic.
+In some particular cases however, this might be the preferred approach (e.g. when domain services rely on non-domain features like sending e-mails, etc.).

-The `RuntimeConfiguration` helper class may be used to configure your Runtime.
-Below an example of configuration file to add to your application:
+Below an example of configuration file to add to your application in order to automatically build and start a Pousse-Café Runtime:

     @Configuration
     @ComponentScan(basePackages = { "poussecafe.spring" }) // Required in order to enable the bridge
-        public class YourConfiguration extends RuntimeConfiguration {
+    public class YourConfiguration {

         @Override
-            protected List<Bundle> bundles() {
+        protected Bundles bundles(Messaging messaging,
+                Storage storage) {
-                MessagingAndStorage messagingAndStorage = new MessagingAndStorage(
+            MessagingAndStorage messagingAndStorage = new MessagingAndStorage(messaging, storage);
-                        InternalMessaging.instance(), // Replace with the messaging you chose InternalStorage.instance());  // Replace with the storage you chose List<Bundle> bundles = new ArrayList<>();
+            return new Bundles.Builder()
-                // Add your bundles here
+                // Register your bundles here using withBundle and use messagingAndStorage
-                return bundles;
+                // when building them
+                .build();
         }
     }

+Note that if you are using a custom Messaging and/or Storage, you'll have to use the specific types for `bundles` method's arguments.

+Finally, note that a Spring Bean may define custom message listeners (i.e. contain methods annotated with `@MessageListener`).
+In that case, extending `MessageListeningBean` automatically registers the listeners upon Bean's initialization.

-## Runtime configuration properties
+## Properties

-`RuntimeConfiguration` configures the Runtime by looking for below properties:
+The following properties are used to customize Pousse-Café Runtime:

 - `poussecafe.core.failOnDeserializationError`: flag telling of deserialization errors should be considered as failures or not (default is false)